Peter and Magdalena Schmidt

 Peter Schmidt was born in Russia about 1856.

 Peter and Magdalena had two children, Henry (abt.
 1886) and Marie (abt.
-1890), who were born in Russia.
+1890), born in Russia.

-The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891 aboard the steamship Lahn which had sailed from Bremen, Germany and Southhampton, England.
+The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891, aboard the steamship Lahn, which had sailed from Bremen, Germany, and Southhampton, England.

 At least five more children were born in Portland: John (abt.
 1893), Pauline (abt.
 1895), Peter (abt.
-1897) and Jacob (abt.
+1897), Jacob (abt.
 1899) and Friedrich (March 1, 1900).

 Peter's place and date of death have not yet been documented.

 Peter and Magdalena had two children, Henry (abt.
 1886) and Marie (abt.
-1890), who were born in Russia.
+1890), born in Russia.

-The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891 aboard the steamship Lahn which had sailed from Bremen, Germany and Southhampton, England.
+The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891, aboard the steamship Lahn, which had sailed from Bremen, Germany, and Southhampton, England.

 At least five more children were born in Portland: John (abt.
 1893), Pauline (abt.
 1895), Peter (abt.
-1897) and Jacob (abt.
+1897), Jacob (abt.
 1899) and Friedrich (March 1, 1900).

 Peter's place and date of death have not yet been documented.